mwette/cputil/README.md

 Note: The repository has branches, vg3.11.0 and vg3.13.0, cooresponding to ports for each of the valgrind releases.
 That is,
-* if you are working with valgrind 3.11, check out the vg3.11.0 branch.
+* If you are working with valgrind 3.11, check out the vg3.11.0 branch.
-* if you are working with valgrind 3.13, check out the vg3.13.0 branch.
+* If you are working with valgrind 3.13, check out the vg3.13.0 branch.

 This valgrind tool provides approximate cycle counts for user-defined regions of code.
 It works on a per-thread basis.
 The following program,